-- L If a child has forgotten his or her lunch, they should check with the office to see if it was brought in.
-If not, the student will be provided with the school lunch and the parents will be billed for that - Meal money should be sent to school on Monday or the first day of the school week, in an envelope marked with the child's name, grade and amount of money.
+- If a child has forgotten his or her lunch, they should check with the office to see if it was brought in.
+If not, the student will be provided with the school lunch and the parents will be billed for that meal. - ♣ Meal money should be sent to school on Monday or the first day of the school week, in an envelope marked with the child's name, grade and amount of money.
 Lunch is \$3.00.
-Milk may be purchased at lunch for 50¢/carton. - A regular meal financial statement will be sent home to parents.

-Students need to realize that while dining, the conversation level must be kept at a reasonable level (no loud talking, shouting or excessive noise).
-We must be considerate of others who are trying to enjoy their meal. - Let Students are responsible for placing their own trays, silverware, trash, etc. in their respective places.
-Classes are responsible for neatness of tables and making sure the floor is clean near their - Left Students may not leave the cafeteria until the supervisor is ready.
-The supervisor will dismiss students by grade level. - All lunch boxes should have the child's name and grade clearly marked on it.

-Parents are invited to come and eat with their child.
+Milk may be purchased at lunch for 50¢/carton. - ♣ A regular meal financial statement will be sent home to parents. - Level (no loud talking, shouting or excessive noise).
+We must be considerate of others who are trying to enjoy their meal. - ♣ Students are responsible for placing their own trays, silverware, trash, etc. in their respective places.
+Classes are responsible for neatness of tables and making sure the floor is clean near their places. - Students may not leave the cafeteria until the supervisor is ready.
+The supervisor will dismiss students by grade level. - ♣ All lunch boxes should have the child's name and grade clearly marked on it. - ♣ Parents are invited to come and eat with their child.
 Parents are asked to notify the office by 10:00 a.m. the day they intend to dine with their child.
-If they would like to purchase a lunch, please let the office know before 10:00am. - Students that bring their lunch should not bring glass bottles or sharp objects. - Fast food and soda are NOT allowed during lunch hours with the exception of class rewards.
+If they would like to purchase a lunch, please let the office know before 10:00am. - ♣ Students that bring their lunch should not bring glass bottles or sharp objects. - Fast food and soda are NOT allowed during lunch hours with the exception of class rewards.